 1 cup heavy cream

 1/3 cup sour cream

 1 teaspoon vanilla extract

 - Preheat oven to 350 degrees.
 Grease an 8 x 8 baking pan and set aside.
-In a stand mixer, cream together butter and sugar – about 3 minutes.
+In a stand mixer, cream together butter and sugar, about 3 minutes.
 Scrape down sides of bowl and add eggs and vanilla.
-Beat again for 2 minutes, scrape down sides of bowl.
+Beat for 2 minutes.

 - Add flour, baking powder, baking soda and salt.
 Mix on low for 30 seconds.
 Add buttermilk and mix on low for 1 minute.
 Remove from stand and mix by hand until combined.

 - Pour cake into prepared pan and bake for 25-30 minutes, or until a toothpick comes clean.
 Remove from oven.
 Using a skewer or fork, poke holes across top of cake.

 - In a saucepan, add jam and 1/3 cup warm water, heat until thin and mostly smooth.
 Pour warmed jam over top of cake.

 - Place cake in refrigerator for at least 2 hours to cool.
 While cake is cooling, add strawberries to a bowl and top with sugar, gently press with fork to release some juices.
 Place in refrigerator until cake is ready.

 - Whip cream and confectioners sugar until soft peaks, add sour cream and continue to whip until combined, about 30 seconds more.
 Layer cream on top of cake and top with strawberries.
 Scoop into bowls and serve.
 Enjoy!